UBC-DSCI/introduction-to-datascience/README.md

 - c vs s: defense (not defence)
 - er vs re: center (not centre)

+#### Whitespace
+We need a line of whitespace before and after.
+This is for readability, and it is essential for figure captions.

 #### PDF Output
 These are absolute last steps when rendering the PDF output:
 - Look for and fix bad line breaks (e.g. with only one word on the next line, orphans, and widows)